mighty-gerbils/gerbil-persist/persist.md

 that work for all programs for all users, without stopping any activity, though maybe with increased latency and reduced speed during migration.
-With the proper combinators, you can even have your nice curated database still in one persistence domain, with the more dynamic code persistence in a separate persistence domain (though possibly on the same server, so you can still share transactions and not need an extra 2-Phase-Commit protocol).
+With the proper combinators, you can even have your nice curated database still in one persistence domain, with more dynamic and less curated yet still persistent experiments in a separate persistence domain (though possibly on the same server, so you can still share transactions and not need an extra 2-Phase-Commit protocol).

 ## Long Range Issues with Persistence